hilton/hilton.github.com/blog/_posts/2020-06-03-time-zone-compromises.md

 Apple’s macOS [Calendar](https://en.wikipedia.org/wiki/Calendar_(Apple))
 application supports and acknowledges time zone support as an _advanced_ capability that should be turned off by default.
-This demonstrates the technical using the word ‘advanced’ to scare off all but the most foolhardy users.
+This demonstrates the technique of using the word ‘advanced’ to scare off all but the most foolhardy users.

 <img src="calendar-advanced-options.png" srcset="calendar-advanced-options-2x.png 2x" alt="macOS Calendar advanced preferences">